Skip to main content

 Another way to setup a virtual environment for your Flet project is using Poetry.

-Once you have Poetry installed, run the following command in your terminal:
+Once you have Poetry installed, run the following commands in your terminal:

 poetry run flet --version